radian-software/selectrum/README.md

 ### Text properties

-What has been described so far suffices for most cases.
-However, some types of candidate selection (in particular, `find-file`) are more complex.
-This complexity is minimized by abstracting the essential requirements of the `find-file` implementation into a simple API.
+Selectrum allows changing the display of candidates within the constraints of the official API by make use of text properties of completion candidates.
+However it is preferable to use an annotation function (or affixation which is introduced in Emacs 28), see `(info "(elisp) Programmed Completion") to make the annotations work with any compliant completion framework.

-The API is based primarily on the following three text properties, which may be applied to candidates using `propertize`:
+The following text properties can be used, which may be applied to candidates using `propertize`:

 * `selectrum-candidate-display-prefix`: controls how the candidate is displayed in the list shown in the minibuffer.
 If this property is